hellokelvin/career/junior-test-backend/README.md

 # Kelvin backend technical test

+> **Important**: if you haven't been in touch with one of our recruiters yet, you can still make this test and say hi to jobs@kelvin.eco

 ## Context

 One of our clients is really interested in our carbon footprint calculation technology.
 To get an idea of what we could offer to them, we've decided to build a simple prototype.